 Today, there are plenty of signs of the good ole’ days of Route 66 through Santa Rosa.
 Look for “billboards” painted on huge roadside boulders and the still-grinning faces of Fat Man billboards before you enter the town.
 A particularly scenic stretch of Route 66 parallels Interstate 40 and can be accessed from the three exits east of the city.
 Once you enter Santa Rosa, you can see the Comet Drive-In, Silver Moon, Sun and Sand, and the La Loma Motel.
 If you’re traveling at night, the neon lights will thrill your Route 66 sensibilities.
 While in Santa Rosa, another “must stop” is the Santa Rosa Auto Museum.

 More activities abound at the area lakes, where you can scuba dive at the Blue Hole, fish at natural Perch or Park Lakes, and enjoy all the amenities of a large man-made lake, such as boating, skiing, and camping at Santa Rosa Lake State Park.
 A side trip well worth the trip is the ancient adobe village of Puerto de Luna, just ten miles south of Santa Rosa.

-Here, you will need to make a choice as to which alignment you will take westward.
+Here, you will need to choose as which alignment you will take westward.
 Both alignments are a delight as you pass by numerous vintage peeks of the Mother Road, historic places, ghost towns, and beautiful views.